omeka/Documentation/source/Reference/libraries/Omeka/File/Ingest/Upload.rst

         :param $filePath: Absolute path to the file.
 The file should be local and readable, which is required by most (if not all) of the Zend_Validate_File_* classes.
         :type $fileInfo: array
         :param $fileInfo: Set of file info that describes a given file being ingested.
-        :returns: boolean True if valid, otherwise throws an exception.
+        :returns: bool True if valid, otherwise throws an exception.